What is a branded parasol?

 Buying checklist

-Before choosing your promo parasol, consider:- Is this primarily for hospitality seating or active engagement?
+Before choosing your promotional parasols, it’s worth thinking through:- Is this for hospitality seating or active engagement?

-- Do you need one focal parasol or several across a space?
+- Do you need one focal point or multiple across a space?

 - How portable does it need to be?

-- What surface will the base sit on (grass, concrete, decking)?
+- What surface will the base sit on?

 Common mistakes to avoid

-- Ignoring that parasols are viewed from multiple angles
+- forgetting that the parasol is viewed from multiple angles

 Parasol + branded counter + flags + QR signage.Shade creates the stopping point; flags draw people in.